A Law Firm Known For Getting Results

 - Whistleblower Retaliation

-Zachary J. Shepard joined Glickman & Glickman after graduating from UCLA School of Law.
-His practice focuses on representation of individuals who have suffered harm in California - whether by physical injury, workplace discrimination, retaliation, or underpayment of wages due.
+Zachary J. Shepard is a partner at Glickman & Glickman, where he started practicing law after graduating from UCLA School of Law in 2005.
+His practice focuses on contingency fee representation of individuals who have suffered harm in California.

-Mr. Shepard practices in offices in San Francisco and Los Angeles.
+Mr. Shepard practices across California, with offices in Los Angeles and San Francisco.
 He is licensed to practice in all courts in the State of California and the U.S. District Courts in the Central and Northern Districts of California.
 He is a member of the Consumer Attorneys Associations of Los Angeles and California, the San Francisco Trial Lawyers Association, and the California Employment Lawyers Association.

 - Understanding Lawrence v.
 Texas after Fifty Years of Brown v.
 Board of Education, Dukeminier Awards Journal, 2005